 I assume 60% of fans and players know and maybe already use these name tag tricks quite often.
 However, the only mob that cannot be renamed is the Elder Dragon.
-Beyond that, players are free with making liberal usage with name tags.
+Beyond that, players are free to make liberal usage with name tags.
 So, here are some Minecraft name tag tricks ranked accordingly.

 Trick 1: Rename With “jeb_”

 Renaming the name tags with “jeb_” (without quotations) and right-clicking on the sheep will turn into the rainbow sheep.
-The sheep shifts colors and look great in the pixelated world.
+The sheep shift colors and look great in the pixelated world.

 Trick 2: Rename With “Dinnerbone”

 Renaming the name tags with “Dinnerbone” (without quotations) and right-clicking onto any mob will flip that upside down.
-The model will then operate upside-down that looks finicky.
+The model will then operate upside-down that look finicky.

 Trick 3: Rename With “Toast”